-In the higher-rainfall districts (>600 millimetres' annual rainfall), some pulses like field pea, lentil and chickpeas can be sown in August or September (spring sowing) to avoid waterlogging and to reduce foliar diseases.
-Lentil can therefore be sown as spring-sown option in these areas, despite the long, cool growing season.
+In the higher-rainfall districts (>600 mm annual rainfall), some pulses like field pea, lentil and chickpea can be sown in August or September (spring sowing) to avoid waterlogging and to reduce foliar diseases.
+Lentil can therefore a spring-sown option in these areas, despite the long, cool growing season.

 Having a deep, fertile soil profile that retains moisture is important.
-Crop height and onset of hot conditions become yield-limiting factors.
+Crop height and onset of hot conditions become yield-limiting factors.8